 A large amount of Whistler’s hiking trails are snowshoe-able in the winter.
 Head out on a classic like Ancient Cedars, Lost Lake Loop or go a little off the beaten path and explore the Flank Trail for unbeatable views of Whistler and Blackcomb Mountains.
 This is one you’ll want to put a blanket in your pack for if you don’t want to wear snowpants, as there’s no guarantee you’ll find a seat out there.
 Simply stop when the view feels right and unpack your spread.
 A thermos full of steeped tea or hot chocolate is always a good idea.
 Keep in mind even if you’re snowshoeing you should be backcountry prepared – know the hazards for where you are going and check avalanche advisory beforehand.

 Take-away suggestions: You’re going to want something hearty that’s easy to pack.
-Try a Veggie Superior Wrap from Ingrid’s or a Legendary Burger from Splitz Grill.
+Try a Legendary Burger from Splitz Grill, or a sausage roll from Peaked Pies.
 Don’t forget to pack out what you pack in!

 3. At a Lake

 The docks stay on the lakes in the winter and the piled snow can make for great bench seating if you’re keen enough to dig them out.
 Go at the right time and you might even catch a game of pond hockey.
 There are 5 main lakes to choose from all with their own reasons worth visiting, you really can’t go wrong.
 Remember to keep ice safety top of mind if you think about venturing out across the ice…if you aren’t sure, don’t go.